-SECU doesn’t have any member reviews on Trustpilot and it isn’t accredited with the Better Business Bureau (BBB).
-But it does hold an A+ rating with the BBB because it responds to customer complaints.
-It received 59 complaints in the last three years and closed 20 complaints in the last 12 months.
+Quality customer reviews for this lender are hard to come by.
+SECU doesn’t have any member reviews on Trustpilot, and it isn’t accredited with the Better Business Bureau (BBB).
+But as of December 2020, the credit union does hold an A+ rating with the BBB because it responds to customer complaints.
+It received 59 complaints in the last three years and closed 22 complaints in the last 12 months.

-A few customers praise SECU for its transparency — it lays out most of its fees upfront.
-Most reviews are negative, citing a dated banking system and poor customer service.
+A few customers praise SECU for its transparency — it lays out most of its fees up front.
+But most reviews are negative, citing a dated banking system and poor customer service.

 - No application or credit report fees.
 SECU is transparent about its origination fee and doesn’t charge application or credit report fees.